delange/lidar-batch-python/lidar-batch-python/src/readme.md

 As input data for this example we make use of a sample the third edition of the Dutch nationwide LiDAR open dataset [AHN3](https://www.ahn.nl/).
 The dataset has been acquired with airborne laser scanning.

-The pipeline on Azure is applied on the provided sample dataset, a laz file containing AHN3 data from an area of 150m x 150m, see below an impression of the input data, and the resulting applied pipeline and filter, showing only the ground pulses.
+As an example, the provided PDAL pipeline is applied on Azure Batch with the provided sample dataset, a laz file containing AHN3 data from an area of 150m x 150m.
+See below an impression of the input data, and the resulting applied pipeline and filter, showing only the ground pulses.

 Visualization is made with the use of [plas.io](https://plas.io)
 ![Sample](./img/AHN3_sample_github_composite.jpg)